k2view-academy/K2View-Academy/articles/03_logical_units/01_LU_overview.md

 **Note:**

 The file name's ambiguity is not supported within the same Logical Unit.
-This is not restricted by the Fabric Studio on purpose, allowing the implementor to continue the work and to update the names later.
+This is not restricted by the Fabric Studio intentionally, allowing the implementor to continue the work and update the names later.
 For example, if 2 Java function files with identical names were exported from other projects or libraries, they can be saved in the project in the Fabric Studio.

-However, **at run-time there should be no ambiguity within the LU**, otherwise the server will run the first file it finds (with no commitment as to what is considered the first one).
+However, **at run-time, there should be no ambiguity within the LU**, otherwise, the server will run the first file it finds (with no commitment as to what is considered the first one).